The Asset Tracing and Recovery Review: Chile

 On the other hand, Law No. 19,913, in force since 2003, contains the main anti-money laundering regulations in Chile.
 This Law regulates the Chilean anti-money laundering prevention system.
 The purpose of these regulations is to prevent the laundering of assets derived from unlawful acts, avoiding the use of the financial system and other actors of the financial system for money laundering.
 For this purpose, Law No. 19,913 created the Financial Analysis Unit (UAF).

-To this end, the UAF has the power to request, verify, examine and record information on suspicious activities, and request all the files that appear relevant in the context of the report of a suspicious transaction.
+To this end, the UAF has the power to request, verify, examine, and record information on suspicious activities, and request all the files that appear relevant in the context of the report of a suspicious transaction.
 In addition, it can exchange information with similar agencies abroad, and access the databases of public agencies if more information is required to complete the analysis of a suspicious transaction.
-In cases where the information is covered by secrecy duties or is in the hands of a person that is not among the entities that have a reporting duty according to the Law, this request for information has to be approved by a judge of the Court of Appeals of Santiago.
+In cases where the information is covered by secrecy duties or is in the hands of a person that is not among the entities that have a reporting duty according to the Law, this request for information must be approved by a judge of the Court of Appeals of Santiago.

 Moreover, if the UAF considers that from the gathered information, there are indications of a crime, it has the obligation to inform the Prosecutor's Office immediately.
 The Prosecutor's Office, which is the entity in charge of investigating and prosecuting money laundry offences, has, on its turn, additional powers to investigate such illegal conduct, including the possibility of requesting the lifting of bank secrecy, wiretapping of communications and seizure of documents, among others.